shadowga/website/_docs/1/f-servworlds.md

 The netherlands is the nether world for anyone to join in.
 There is lava and a large amount of netherrack, which is not wiped often.
 When this world is wiped, it is wiped along with the roughlands.
 <br>
-The netherlands can be accessed by using `/nether`.
+You must access this region with `/nether`.

 ### The Enderlands
 The enderlands is the opposite of the netherlands.
 It houses end stone and end villages as of the 1.9 update, and is also known as the place where you can slay the ender dragon.
 It is wiped along with the roughlands and netherlands.
 <br>
-This world is accessible by using the command `/ender`.
+You must access this region with `/ender`.

 ### The Adminworld
 The adminworld is a private world that only Super Admins and above can go in.
 It is never wiped, and houses the adminworld village.
 On occasion, an admin can invite someone as a "guest", allowing them to join the adminworld for a small amount of time until the server restarts.
 When operators are not invited as guests, it is impossible for them to enter this world.
 <br>
-Admins can access this world with `/adminworld`.
+Admins can access this region with `/adminworld`.